kubeup/archon/README.md

 You might find the idea that bootstrapping a new Kubernetes cluster with an existing one too complex.
-But after your cluster got initialized, you can move all the definitions and controllers into the new cluster and let's it manage itself.
-It will be very convinient that you can manage both applications running in your cluster and the cluster itself with just the `kubectl` cli tool.
+But after your cluster got initialized, you can move all the definitions and controllers into the new cluster and let it manage itself.
+It will be very convenient that you can manage both applications running in your cluster and the cluster itself with just the `kubectl` cli tool.

 Supported platforms